 John has worked for over 35 years in the Lloyd’s Market.
 The first part of his career was acting as an advisor to the individual investors in the Market at the time (“the Names”).
 In the mid 1990’s he worked for Lloyd’s during the Reconstruction and Renewal phase where Lloyd’s divested itself of the historical losses.
 This was a fascinating period.
 It also acted as a transition into the managing agency world acting for corporate capital.
 It was from this time on that John specialised in compliance and acted as the Money Laundering Reporting Officer.
 John is a Fellow of the Institute of Chartered Secretaries and Administrators and has acted as a Company Secretary in several companies.
 He has also acted as a Board director.
 His broad spread of experience has seen him acquire knowledge from small start ups to large PLCs, operate as the sole compliance person in a firm and head a team.
 John has also acted as the Chair of the LMA regulatory committee and chaired the Compliance Officers Group in the Lloyd’s market on and off for over 15 years.
 He is a member of the Worshipful Company of Insurers and a member of the Institute of Money Laundering Prevention Officers.
 John’s preferred approach is to work with a firm supporting their objectives and providing technical guidance.
 He specialises in work related to governance process effectiveness and control assessment, Senior Insurance Managers regime, licencing, company structures and Brexit, regulatory applications, Conduct Risk, Financial Crime, Board effectiveness reviews, Compliance monitoring programmes, application of the Modern Slavery Act and Broker monitoring and due diligence.

 Craig is the newest member of the team joining in 2018 as a Senior Consultant.
-He has a broad background having worked for insurers including AXA where has was the Compliance Officer for their Global Art business and brokers including working at Millers, who kindly recommended him to ICSR Directors.
+He has a broad background having worked for insurers including AXA where he was the Compliance Officer for their Global Art business and brokers including working at Millers, who kindly recommended him to ICSR Directors.
 Craig also spent time with the Financial Ombudsman managing complaints and was accredited as an adjudicator.
 Read more >

-Craig has over 7 years in the industry with experience in: IDD issues including, training staff, developing remuneration and other policies, creating IPIDs and client disclosure documents; Financial Crime including a creating a Financial Crime Framework and advising on the potential impact on proposed risks; Leading a KYC team at an international broker; Certified GDPR Practitioner with experience of developing data retention and privacy policies; disseminating how regulatory change (including Insurance & Enterprise Act, SIMR and Transparency at Renewal) will affect a firms’ operations, informing senior stakeholders and putting a compliance plan in place; conducting international licensing research.
+Craig has over 7 years in the industry with experience in: IDD issues including, training staff, developing remuneration and other policies, creating IPIDs and client disclosure documents; Financial Crime including creating a Financial Crime Framework and advising on the potential impact on proposed risks; Leading a KYC team at an international broker; Certified GDPR Practitioner with experience of developing data retention and privacy policies; disseminating how regulatory change (including Insurance & Enterprise Act, SIMR and Transparency at Renewal) will affect a firms’ operations, informing senior stakeholders and putting a compliance plan in place; conducting international licensing research.